 First kid on the block Developer has a specific vision and good design sensibilities Premium plan in the works

 I appreciate that Calepin’s developer is highly-opinionated and sticks to his guns.
 He’s decided not to allow custom themes or CSS, and each post gets its own page.
 It’s clear he has a vision for his service and a plan to sustain it.

 Beautiful themes out-of-the-box Quirky method for specifying posts Invite-only Customizable

 Skrivr sports good-looking themes and a responsive layout out of the box.
 Creating a post feels kludgy; you’re forced to give every post a category, and metadata is pulled from the filename.
 The service is currently invite-only, though the owners quickly sent me an invite when I asked.
 The themes are also very customizable, but to a fault.
 I don’t want to mess with templates.

 Just like Calepin, but: Custom CSS All posts on single page Free

 When Scriptogram first came out, I ignored it because it seemed like such a rip off of Calepin.
 The publish page had the same three-column layout and workflow, so I assumed it was some disingenuous script kiddie.
 But it’s become apparent that this is not copycat2.
 In the past week, the developer has rolled out custom domain support and a nice CSS editor.
 It’s a bit worrisome that he plans to keep the service free.
 But for now, I like it the best.
 It’s easy to use and just flexible enough for my needs.

-- Though one day, I’d love to hear an explanation for how the publish screen ended up being so similar. ↩
+Though, I’d love to hear an explanation for why the publish screen was so similar one day. ↩